The Rombeiro Christmas House in Novato: You Have to See It to Believe It!

 The Christmas House is located at 34 Devonshire Drive, off of Center Road, in Novato.
 At night, I'd be willing to bet that you can see the place from outer space.
 Get there by taking 101 to the Delong Avenue exit.
 Take Delong, which turns into Diablo Avenue, to Center Road, then turn right on Center.
 Follow Center to Devonshire, which will be on the right.
 You literally can't miss it.

-When we stopped by last Saturday—the opening night—it was already pretty busy, but in a fun sort of way, with a number of families ogling the lights, touring the house, and chatting with the Rombeiros.
+When we stopped by last Sunday it was already pretty busy, but in a fun sort of way, with a number of families ogling the lights, touring the house, and chatting with the Rombeiros.
 Closer to Christmas, weekend nights can be pretty chaotic, with difficult parking on neighborhood streets.
 The house is open nightly from the first Saturday in December through January 6 from 6 to 10 pm, including Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.

 There are a few other nicely decorated houses on or just off the stretch of Center Road from Eucalyptus Avenue to Sutro, too, so it's definitely a worthwhile outing.